Halloween will shortly be whisked away by the holiday season. ...

 The main player on the software side is Skype, which also is our top pick due to its high-caliber call quality and very inexpensive calling plans (free PC-to-PC calls; $3 per month for unlimited calling to the United States and Canada).

-All of these services can offer tremendous savings on your phone bill.
-Your choice in selecting a cheap VOIP service provider will depend on which service offers the best quality and greatest savings given your phone usage patterns.
-The price difference among these companies is relatively small, but we did find in our research large differences in customer satisfaction (more on this later).
+All these VoIP options offer tremendous savings on your phone bill, but your choice of a cheap VoIP service ultimately depends on which one delivers the call quality and customer service you deem acceptable, along with the best deal given your phone usage patterns.
+The price differences among these companies are relatively small, but our research uncovered large differences in customer satisfaction.

-Note that cheap VOIP phone service depends on having a fast, reliable broadband Internet connection, such as DSL or cable.
-If you don't have a broadband Internet connection, or if your connection is unreliable, then you might want to consider upgrading your Internet access before looking into VOIP service.
+Finally, any cheap VoIP phone service depends on having a fast, reliable broadband Internet connection, such as DSL or cable.
+If you don't have a broadband Internet connection, or if yours is unreliable, consider upgrading your Internet access before looking into VoIP service.

 Best Cheap VoIP

 Good Cheap VoIP

 Google offers a potentially excellent and free alternative to Skype.
 Hangouts is the only option we researched that offers free, unlimited calls to numbers in the U.S. and Canada.
 However, the service is still in its infancy and some features require a Google Voice account, which is available only in the U.S.Read Full Review and Compare Prices »